 Tracey Dyck writes YA speculative fiction with a healthy dose of dragons.
 She has published two flash fiction stories and is obsessed with fairytale retellings.
 Currently a marketer by day and a co-editor for Havok Publishing by night, she lives in Canada with her family.
 You can find her where life and story intersect at traceydyck.com.

 DJ Edwardson is the Grace Award nominated author of four novels and several shorter works.
 He traveled a lot when he was younger, but now he’s busy crafting exotic destinations of his own.
 Although he has written both Science Fiction and Fantasy novels, he likes to say he writes in the “genre of imagination”.
-He lives in Tennessee with his wife and three children and an unusually large collection of board games.
-His family usually gangs up on him so that he doesn’t win, but he has fun anyway.
+He lives in Tennessee with his wife and three children and an ever growing collection of wonderful books.

 Deborah O’Carroll is a fantasy writer, bookwyrm, fan of Diana Wynne Jones and J.R.R.
 Tolkien, avid organizer of bookshelves, and secretly an otter.
 A punctuation addict, she is a freelance copyeditor and blogger.

 E.E.
 Rawls is a writer of many genres currently residing in New England, an adventurer at heart who finds inspiration for story ideas wherever she goes.
 Waffles and cat videos are a necessity in life.

 Madeline is a girl with a passion for books.
 She is a writer of epic stuff and listener of good music.
 She works as an aide at her local library and loves cats, Pinterest, tea, and blogging.
 Her goal in life is to become a published author so she can share her spirited words with the world.